eaverowrites/eaverowrites.github.io/_pages/2026-teaching.md

 nav: true
 nav_order: 25
 ---
+# Teaching
+Fundamentals of University Teaching.
+Centre for Teaching Excellence, University of Waterloo, 2023.

 **Instructor.** Faculty of Arts, University of Waterloo.
 Fall 2023. **History 205: A History of Western Sport.**